rasools/rasools.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a computational biologist who traded microscopes for algorithms.
+I'm a computational biologist with a passion for understanding the molecular mechanisms of life.
 Using math and computers, I explore biology thrilling possibilities in my digital laboratory!
-I’m currently located in Gothenburg, Sweden, working as a staff research scientist at Chalmers University.
+I’m currently located in Gothenburg, Sweden, working as a staff research scientist at National Bioinformatics Infrastructure of Sweden (NBIS).
+As a bioinformatics scientist at NBIS, I am supporting various computational biology projects within academic research groups in Sweden.
 {style="text-align: justify;"}